Mongoid 7.3

 Previous versions of Mongoid invoked dependent behavior when deleting parents.

-To invoke dependent behavior, use the destroy
+To invoke dependent behavior, use the destroy method:

 # Deletes the album from the database